Digital-Skills-For-Researchers-ABI-2017/dssr2017ABI-tjac799/Notes/Fabiana'sNotes.md

 Always assume you are working tired and not at your best, your file system should make it hard for stupid errors to occur.

+Try and use open-source where possible this makes it easy for anyone who wants to collaborate

+Create data files that can be read by a machine, don't think like a human.

+Be careful with software that thinks.
+It usually makes things hard for you.